exasol/sql-statement-builder/doc/user_guide/statements/select.md

 - `arithmetic expression` is a binary arithmetic expression with one of the following arithmetic operator: +, -, *, /.
 Add an arithmetic expression using an `arithmeticExpression( ... )` method.
-You can also add a name for a derived field that contains an arithmetic expression.
+You can also set a name for a derived field that contains an arithmetic expression.

 ```java
 final Select select = StatementFactory.getInstance().select() //